 Year ending June 30: Amount

-2017 2018 \$ 176,902 184,470
+2018 2019 2020 \$ 184,470 184,470 122,980

-2019 184,470

-2020 122,980

-\$ 668,822
+\$ 491,920

 On June 25, 2010, the Authority entered into a lease agreement with the Massachusetts College of Pharmacy and Health Sciences ("MCPHS") for the purpose of leasing a portion of the dormitory residences of the new student residence hall at the Massachusetts College of Art and Design ("MCAD") which was completed in May 2012.
 Occupancy of the leased space began in the Fall 2012 academic semester.
 The lease was amended as of May 9, 2012 to allow for, among other matters, additional bed spaces, revised extension terms and revised total rent payments.
-The cost of the portion of the property that is leased to MCPHS and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$35,101,000 at both June 30, 2016 and 2015, with accumulated depreciation of \$4,387,533 and \$3,510,026 as of June 30, 2016 and 2015, respectively.
+The cost of the portion of the property that is leased to MCPHS and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$35,101,000 at both June 30, 2017 and 2016, with accumulated depreciation of \$5,265,040 and \$4,387,533 as of June 30, 2017 and 2016, respectively.
 In accordance with the lease agreement, MCPHS deposited \$100,000 with the Authority in December 2009, which together with interest earned thereon, in the amount of \$100,391, was credited towards the payment of MCPHS's first installment of annual rent during fiscal 2013.

 The lease agreement provides for an initial term of five academic years for the original bed spaces and four academic years for the new bed spaces per the lease amendment.
 The lease commenced in August 2012.
 The lease term for the original bed spaces may be extended for three additional, consecutive five-year periods and the term of the new bed spaces may be extended for one additional one-year period.
 The option to extend a term shall be exercised not less than one year prior to the expiration of the term then in effect.
-MCPHS has exercised the option to extend both leases for one five-year period and one-year period, respectively.
+MCPHS has exercised the option to extend both leases for one five-year period and two one-year periods, respectively.
 Annual rent for an academic year shall be due and payable in equal installments in September and February.
 Annual rent during the periods of extension provide for rent increases as defined in the lease agreement.

 On August 7, 2012, the Authority entered into a lease agreement with Harvard Vanguard Medical Associates, Inc. ("Harvard Vanguard") to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
-The cost of the property leased to Harvard Vanguard and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2016 and 2015, with accumulated depreciation of \$138,210 and \$110,568 as of June 30, 2016 and 2015, respectively.
+The cost of the property leased to Harvard Vanguard and included in buildings and improvements in the accompanying statements of net position (deficiency in net position) amounts to approximately \$1,107,000 at both June 30, 2017 and 2016, with accumulated depreciation of \$165,852 and \$138,210 as of June 30, 2017 and 2016, respectively.
+The lease terminated on June 30, 2017.

-The lease agreement provides for an initial term of five years commencing in August 2012, and thereafter, at the option of Harvard Vanguard, may be extended for three additional, five-year periods.
+On June 30, 2017, the Authority entered into a lease agreement with Plus One Holdings, Inc. ("Plus One") to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
+The lease agreement provides for an initial term of five years commencing in July, 2017, and thereafter, at the option of Plus One, may be extended for three additional, five-year periods.
 The option to extend a term shall be exercised not less than one year prior to the expiration of the term then in effect.
 Annual rent shall be due in advance on the anniversary of the commencement date.
 Annual rent shall increase two and a half percent per year during the initial lease term and all extension periods.